justaboutnormal/test-with-datomic/README.md

 ## Usage

-Make sure [Leiningen](https://github.com/technomancy/leiningen) is installed.
+Make sure [Leiningen](https://github.com/technomancy/leiningen) is installed and that Datomic is running (free version is okay).

 From command prompt in the project directory.